jxjshaw/jxjshaw.github.io/_posts/2002-01-01-Music-Videos.md

       <div class="col-sm-10 col-sm-offset-1">
         <h1 class="title-main-about"> Music Videos </h1>

         <p class="lead"> I used to work in video production and post-production.
-I got into video because it was like photography, but way more challenging.
 Here are a few videos from work/fun.
-They've been featured on a few of those hip underground sites.</p>
+They've been featured on some of those hip underground sites.</p>

         <div class="container-fluid">
           <div class="description">